 In early 2012, the California High–Speed Rail Authority’s (CHSRA) 2012 Business Plan embraced a blended operations approach for the system and, most importantly, identified Caltrain as a recipient of early funding available from the state Prop 1A high-speed rail bond funds.
 Under this structure, Caltrain and the CHSRA will share the infrastructure from San Francisco to San Jose, staying within the existing right-of-way.
 Electrification of the peninsula rail corridor is a necessary investment to support the blended Caltrain and high-speed rail system.
 In the short-term, electrification will bring more commuter service to our region in a quieter and greener way.
 For the long-term, electrification prepares the corridor to receive the high-speed rail system, which will provide a one-seat ride from downtown San Francisco to Los Angeles.

-In April 2012, the Transportation Authority Board authorized the Executive Director to execute a memorandum of understanding (MOU) with the California High-Speed Rail Authority (CHSRA), the Metropolitan Transportation Commission and six other stakeholders to establish a funding framework for a high-speed rail early investment strategy for a blended system in the Peninsula Corridor.
-The MOU commits each of the three Peninsula Corridor Joint Powers Board (PCJPB) members (San Francisco, San Mateo and Santa Clara counties) to a local contribution of $60 million for the Initial Investment Strategy for the Peninsula Corridor, comprising the Caltrain Electrification and Advance Signal System projects, which has a total cost of $1.456 billion.
+In 2012, the Authority entered into a memorandum of understanding (MOU) with the CHSRA, the Metropolitan Transportation Commission, the City and County of San Francisco, and five other stakeholders to establish a funding framework for a high-speed rail early investment strategy for a blended system in the Peninsula Corridor.
+The MOU commits each of the three PCJPB members (San Francisco, San Mateo and Santa Clara counties) to a local contribution of $60 million for the Early Investment Strategy for the Peninsula Corridor, comprised of the Caltrain Electrification and Advance Signal System projects, which has a total cost of $1.456 billion.